Hpyorange/readmeGenerator/README.md

   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-   This application is a professional README Generator.User can create a Readme file by answers some question in their command line use node js.
+  This application is a professional README Generator.
+Users can create a Readme file by answering questions in their command line using node js.

   ## Table of Contents
   * [Installation](#installation)